 Fill out an application for The Dad Edge Alliance

-We have new Dad Edge T-Shirts!
+We have Dad Edge T-Shirts!
 Grab one HERE

-Download a free chapter from: THE DAD’S EDGE on UNLIMITED PATIENCE HERE
+FREE chapter from THE DAD’S EDGE on UNLIMITED PATIENCE

 What did you think of the show?